 Keeping that in mind, sometimes design identities are tied to a logo that was never, well, well-designed.
 That presents a challenge for a designer, but not an insurmountable one.

-A clever designer can come in and use colours and fonts in various ways and introduce new elements, but still have some of the branding elements, and then build on that.
+A clever designer can come in and use colours and fonts in various ways and introduce new elements, but still have some of the branding elements, and then build on that when producing visual content.

 I’ve often seen that, where a brand has developed over a long period of time, and no-one’s really had a cohesive approach to it.
 It ends up a mish-mash of design elements.
 Then a good designer will come in and design something that may find a way of tying those elements together in an appealing way.